 Use Hand Sanitizer

 This is a no-brainer.
 Sometimes, you can’t get to a bathroom to wash your hands.
 In this case, make sure you have hand sanitizer on you, and make sure that it’s alcohol content is at least 60%.
 Also, antibacterial hand wipes can come in handy as well.
 Same as hand sanitizer, they should have an alcohol content of at least 60%.

 As a technician, continuing business can be hard during a virus; however, safety and health come first.
 If any technician does not feel healthy enough or safe serving customers during this time, they should not feel obligated to.
-Any technician who is healthy and can continue to serve customers should consider the precautions above to ensure the safety of their customers and themselves.
+Any technician who is healthy and can continue to serve customers should consider the virus prevention tips above to ensure the safety of their customers and themselves.

 For more resources related to the COVID-19 virus, click here.